 W&M Priority 4: Expand historical and cultural research to tell a more inclusive history.
-In 2009 W&M established the Lemon Project, an initiative that contributes and encourages scholarship on the 300-year relationship between African -Americans and W&M. The work has created opportunities for W&M to create and deepen its connections to Williamsburg and the greater Tidewater area.
+In 2009 W&M established the Lemon Project, an initiative that contributes and encourages scholarship on the 300-year relationship between African Americans and W&M. The work has created opportunities for W&M to create and deepen its connections to Williamsburg and the greater Tidewater area.

 W&M seeks to build on this important work in the region and to position the Commonwealth as a national model for broadening and deepening dialogue around the origins of democracy as the United State approaches 2026, the 250th anniversary of the nation's founding.
-One important facet of that work is the recently announced partnership between William & Mary and the Colonial Williamsburg Foundation, through which W&M will restore, relocate, and research the historic Bray School, believed to be America's oldest extant schoolhouse for African -Americans.
-This joint project will transform traditional accounts of America's history into a multi-layered story that centers Black legacynation-builders at the heart of U.S. democracy.
-William & Mary requests \$3,500,000 GFIn addition to the state's investment in one-time funds to support the restoration and relocation of relocating the original Bray School structure and \$500,000 GF annually in ongoing fundsfunding to support two fully staffed research teams to study the Bray School and other similar projects..., the revised financial plan reallocates approximately \$179,000 NGF to support the cost of personnel to oversee and support these important initiatives.
+One important facet of that work is the recently announced partnership between William & Mary and the Colonial Williamsburg Foundation, through which W&M will restore, relocate, and research the historic Bray School, believed to be America's oldest extant schoolhouse for African Americans.
+This joint project will transform traditional accounts of America's history into a multi-layered story that centers Black nation-builders at the heart of U.S. democracy.
+In addition to the state's investment in relocating the Bray School and funding to support research teams to study the Bray School and other similar projects, the revised financial plan reallocates approximately \$179,000 NGF to support the cost of personnel to oversee and support these important initiatives.
 The university and Colonial Williamsburg Foundation also continue to pursue philanthropic support and grant funding to support these efforts.